and self-motivated students wishing to explore major courses of study not

 justification for it.

 - If the Associate

-Provost approves the proposed major, he or she will notify the student and the
+Provost approves the proposed major, he or she notifies the student and the

 the major has been accepted the student should complete an Advisor Designation and Major/Minor Declaration form.

-the major has been accepted, any changes must be approved by the committee and by the Associate Provost, who will report the changes to
+the major has been accepted, any changes must be approved by the committee and by the Associate Provost, who reports the changes to

 addition to its thematic coherence, an interdisciplinary studies major must